-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 54.26 which gave the calculated distance to 15 Leonis Minoris as 60.11 light years away from Earth or 18.43 parsecs.
-It would take a spaceship travelling at the speed of light, 60.11 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 54.26000 which gave the calculated distance to 15 Leonis Minoris as 60.11 light years away from Earth or 18.43 parsecs.
+If you want that in miles, it is about 353,364,171,182,066.80, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 54.44 which put 15 Leonis Minoris at a distance of 59.91 light years or 18.37 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 54.44000 which put 15 Leonis Minoris at a distance of 59.91 light years or 18.37 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.